SeanDoody/SeanDoody/README.md

 - 👋 Hi, I’m @SeanDoody
 - 👀 I’m looking for full-time employment as an entry-level front-end developer.
 - 🌱 I completed Grand Circus' front-end bootcamp in March 2021 (focused on Angular).
-I am working on increasing my front-end knowledge, building upon the Angular skills that I already have and learning how to use React.
+I am working on increasing my front-end knowledge, building upon the Angular skills that I already have, and starting to use React.
+I am also learning more about back-end with the goal of eventually becoming a full-stack developer.
 - 📫 How to reach me: sdoody95@gmail.com